calebGarrick/calebGarrick.github.io/index.md

 - Diligently monitored 60-minute games 'behind-the-scenes' at a computer workstation, providing clues and additional assistance when needed.
 - Lead post-game sessions with a positive and encouraging attitude.
 - Quickly and accurately reset game rooms with an eye for quality, reporting substandard items right away.

-### [**Lipscomb University**](https://www.lipscomb.edu/) - Nashville, TN - September 2017 to May 2018

-**Night Watchman**

-- Maintained a spreadsheet of when and which student depart from and/or return to the building after midnight.

-### [**Tidal River Christian Camp**](https://www.tidalriverchristiancamp.com/) - Haddam, CT - June 2016 to July 2017

-**Lifeguard/Camp Counselor**

-- Oversaw the daily activitties of children ages 7-18.
-- Monitored all camp use of the pool.
-- Responsible for maintaining pool cleanliness and chemistry.

-### [**Connecticut Science Center**](https://ctsciencecenter.org/) - Danbury, CT - July 2015 to August 2015

-**Teen Innovation Intern**

-- Led a team of four to build a drone
-- Presented it to the public as a display of modern technology.